DworkinLab/GettingStartedDworkinLab/FlyLab.md

 ###Drosophila basics:
 Fly Pushing:  Chapters 1, 4-5

 Drosophila Guide:   p.
 3-16, *30-44 *optional/use as reference

 Drosophila Protocols:  chapter 35

-Developmental Biology: A guide for experimental study chapter 8 (in particular, pages 94-101)
+Developmental Biology: A guide for experimental study. chapter 8 (in particular, pages 94-101)

 ###Basic laboratory skills (essential):
 At the Bench:   Chapters 1, 3-9.
 (Everyone should read these chapters).